 Nobody should be so important to us that we are willing to be their prisoner, whether emotionally, psychologically, spiritually or otherwise.
-The people who invest in keep others captive are nothing short of selfish and will eventually take much more than they are willing to give.
+The people who invest in keeping others captive are nothing short of selfish and will eventually take more than they are willing to give.
 People who want to know what it means to live with passion and purpose can’t do so by holding on to toxic relationships.
 Learning how to free ourselves of people who add little value to our lives is hard to do, but if we want to live, it must be done.
-Every now and then we will need to do an inventory of the people we have around us, and those who are serving a purpose will need to go.
-It is not a selfish thing because we should bear in mind that while we are doing to some people in our lives, others are doing the same to us, it is just the cycle of life.
+Every now and then we will need to do an inventory of the people we have around us, and those who are not serving a purpose will need to go.
+It is not a selfish thing, bear in mind that while we are doing this to some people in our lives, others are doing the same to us, it is just the cycle of life.

 If it’s toxic, let it go, or it will eventually drain or even kill you.
 There is nothing more burdensome to human development than a relationship going nowhere.
 It literally kills the spirit, robs us of creativity and leads us into victimhood instead of personhood.
 Just look around, how many people do we know in unhealthy relationships are enjoying abundant living?
 When we speak of abundant living, we must also understand that the relationships that we form and maintain are a part of the process.
 Toxic relationships cannot survive, but how much of our time and effort we spend investing in them is up to us.
 We should not allow fear of the unknown make us hold to relationships that are not causing us to experience the peace of God.
 Relationships that don’t drive us to test the boundaries of our limitations are hardly worth the time.
 If it is toxic, let it go because eventually, if we are not careful, it will claim our entire being.